 Kayaks mostly have two types; firstly, the sit-on-top kayaks, and secondly, the sit-in kayaks.
-Sit on top kayaks come with a seat on the kayak top.
+Sit-on-top kayaks come with a seat on the kayak top.

 It is often facilitated with an adjustable seat and cushioned backrest.
 So, you will enjoy sitting on it.

 The sit-in kayak has a seat inside the kayak.
-You have to enter into the kayak and sit on the seat.
+You have to enter the kayak and sit on the seat.
 It is often fixed, and you might find it difficult for long hours.

 Next, you also have to look at the kayak types depending on their activity.
 It includes fishing kayaks, whitewater kayaks, and inflatable kayaks.